Caraveo/x/ReadMe.md

 ![Mini X Logo](FEATURES/DIAGRAMS/LOGO/x_mini.png "LOGO")

+**Do we need another "X" Language?**
+Well, no. But we want it.
+We want to create a language that is easy to use, easy to learn, and easy to implement.
+We want to create a language that is easy to read and easy to write.
+We want to create a language that is easy to understand and creates beautiful cross platform apps.
+Leveraging beautiful GUI libraries.

+Being built from kinda-scratch to be Cloud-ready, XR-focused, and mobile first.
+Yet is still Desktop-friendly.

+ (ง︡'-'︠)ง That's big feature list... we are going to do it. (ง'-'︡ง)

 **EXTENSIBLE PROGRAMMING LANGUAGE**

 *XPL or X++ is a programming language that is designed to be easy to use and easy to learn.
 It is a compiled language that is designed to be compiled into C++ code.
 It is designed to be a general-purpose language that can be used for anything yet is leveraging the power of C++ to make it easier to make API calls and create simple programs with NICE interfaces.*